🇲🇪 Montenegro · CBCG · Digital Assets Act 2021

 Framework Digital Assets Act 2021

-License type Digital Asset License
+Licence type Digital Asset Licence

 Min. capital EUR 20k–125k